Four Mother’s Day Ideas Beyond Just Brunch

 Hit a Trail:

-The forecast is looking lovely for Sunday, so it's a perfect excuse to pick a new hiking trail to try together.
+The forecast is looking beautiful for Sunday, so it's a perfect excuse to pick a new hiking trail to try together.
 It might be early in the season, but there are plenty of dry ones to explore: Smuggler-Hunter Creek loop, East of Aspen, Rio Grande, Sunnyside, Rim, and around Ashcroft.
 Don't forget about all of the down valley options, too, from our friends at Aspen Trail Finder.

 Pack a Picnic: